qbit/remote-unlock/README.md

 destination mount point, fsck options and finally the public key(s) to grant access to to unlock the volume.

+This tool will not work with FDE.
+The CRYPO discipline must be on a non-booting partition or drive.

 ## Example `/etc/remote-unlock.conf`

 ```